JuliaConstraints/PerfChecker.jl/README.md

 Note that the analysis on memory stability despite a stochastic process that reflect on the `times` and `gctimes` is not possible here.
 But it looks much better if you only can show off one performance plot.

-Help to solve the issue of making the script in `perf/allocs.jl` and not only `runtests.jl` is more than welcome.
-See issue #2

 ## A non-exhaustive list of expected features:
 - [x] Automatic allocation check
 - [x] Automatic Benchmark